Part III and MPhil ACS projects

 Additional electronic upload

-A further electronic version of the report or essay (in PDF) as well as any source code that you wrote for the project (as a .zip or tar.gz package) should be uploaded:
+A further electronic version of the report (in PDF) as well as any source code that you wrote for the project (as a .zip or tar.gz package) should be uploaded:

-The source code is required in case the Examiners need to refer to it for clarification of statements made in the report or essay, or they may wish to study it in advance of a viva voce examination.
+The source code is required in case the Examiners need to refer to it for clarification of statements made in the report, or they may wish to study it in advance of a viva voce examination.

 The upload site is open now and requires a login using your Raven password.
 It is very easy to use and should be self-explanatory, but you are strongly advised to try some test uploads in advance of the deadline; you can delete and replace any file that you upload any time before the deadline.